glimpsedev/construction-sales-tracker/replit.md

 ### External Dependencies

-**Dodge Data & Analytics Integration**: Automated job scraping using scheduled cron jobs (daily at 6 AM) to fetch new California construction projects.
-The integration targets construction projects specifically in California and expects API credentials to be provided via environment variables.
+**Dodge Data & Analytics Integration**: Automated job scraping using scheduled cron jobs (daily at 6 AM) to fetch new construction projects from across the United States.
+The integration targets all active, planning, and bidding construction projects nationwide and expects API credentials to be provided via environment variables.

 **Google Services**:
 - Google Geocoding API for converting addresses to map coordinates and reverse geocoding